 August.
 The month continued the great summer, ending with memorable thunderstorms from the 27th on.
 Maxima of around 30C in the south on the 24-25th, with some places hitting 32C.
 Many parts of the south recorded 330 hours sunshine; 333 hours at Ilfracombe.
 It was very dry, with England and Wales having only 29% of the average.
 An air minimum of -0.6C was reported at Great Gaddesden (Herts.) on the 1st, a consequence of intense night-time radiative cooling under clear skies.
 It was 32C in the south on the 25th, and Teignmouth enjoyed its 45th consecutive day without rain.
 Then the hot, sunny weather started to break down on the 26th - just in time for the Bank Holiday - as the high pressure system that had been responsible for the wonderful weather retreated towards Iceland, bringing a cooler and cloudier NE airflow across the country.
 For many places, the great drought ended on the 29th or 30th: in some areas there had been 45 consecutive days without rain.
 The wet autumn made up for it.
 There were some severe storms on Saturday 29th and Monday 30th in the south, with flooding in East Anglia.
 For example, there were 76 mm of rain at Spalding on the 30th, which was a good start to ending the drought.
+So bizarrely Bank holiday Monday (30th) in 1976 was cool, dull, and wet!
 With a CET of 17.6C, it was a hot month.

 September.
 After the exceptionally dry summer, we had a very wet month.
 Some places in West Wales stayed dry until the 4th, having had no rain since July 16.
 The month had many wet spells, for which we were all truly grateful after the great drought.
 There was snow on the Grampians (down to about 500m) on the 9-10th.
 Then, on the 11th, a particularly wet day, 125 mm fell across northern England and north Wales, with a NE gale.
 Severe flooding in Stokesley (near Middlesborough).
 There was flooding in Glasgow as a result of thunderstorms on the 28th (84mm in 3.5 hours), and severe flooding in Cornwall on the night of the 24-25th: a man was swept away in Polperro.
 Most of the country had twice the average rainfall, with some parts of Wales, Yorkshire, and the Midlands having four times as much.
 Only September 1918 was wetter.
 It was a cloudy month.